Home broadband vs business broadband

 If you are employed and work from home a few days a week flexibly, you probably don’t need business broadband.
 Most home broadband bundles have adequate speeds for most types of work.
 We’d only recommend business broadband at home if you work from home full time, as a sole trader, or the nature of your work requires a broadband upgrade.

-Can I get full fibre business broadband?
+Can I get Full Fibre business broadband?

-Yes, not only can you get full fibre at home in a growing number of locations, but full fibre is available to businesses too.
+Yes, not only can you get Full Fibre at home in a growing number of locations, but full fibre is available to businesses too.
 Again, whether you need full fibre speeds is dependent on the nature of your work, and you can probably save some money on a smaller bundle if your wifi needs are limited.
-Full fibre does offer a more reliable connection with less interruptions, which makes it attractive for business use.
+Full Fibre does offer a more reliable connection with less interruptions, which makes it attractive for business use.